twalichiewicz/portfolio/source/_posts/Custom-Install.md

 	<div class="alert-gutter"></div>
 	<div class="alert-copy">
 	  <span class="alert-copy-title">Author's note</span>
-	  <span class="alert-copy-body">There is a separate write-up coming for the redseigned version of the Autodesk Desktop Application that I worked on following this project.</span>
+	  <span class="alert-copy-body">There is a separate write-up coming for the redesigned version of the Autodesk Desktop Application that I worked on following this project.</span>
 	</div>
   </div>
 </div>